Econify/ad.js/docs/example-code.md

 ### Example Code ###

-Both of these examples will require some sort of transpiler e.g. babel, typescript, etc.
+This react example requires some sort of transpiler e.g. babel, typescript, etc.
 See the [README](README.md) for alternative import solutions.

 In this example, we will be using all of the `plugins` available and setting them at the bucket level.